The Best Jump Break Sticks - Jump Break Cue Reviews

 have come a long way in the past 20 years.
 No longer are pool players using re-purposed house sticks with hard leather tips for breaking and jumping when playing pool.
 These new cues are something different.
 From the moment Mike Gulyassy first placed a phenolic tip on his break sticks, the game changed completely.
 These days Jump Break cues are so technologically advanced that they challenging to review in plain English.
 From the new materials being used for the tips to carbon fiber and metal reinforcements in the joint, the new age Jump Break cues are truly amazing works of art.
 They are weighted and balanced in a way that makes most of them a breeze to use, especially in comparison to the older styles of Jump Break cues.
 The difference is incredible.

 As with all good things, there is more than one Jump Break cue on the market that is worth the money.
 Just about every cue company that makes a shooting cue also makes a Jump Break cue.
 Thus, there are hundreds of different models and styles available to choose from.
 I've had the opportunity to test and use some of the most popular of them, and in this hub I will share my opinion on them as well as a bit of product information on each.
-Here is a list of my favorite Jump Break cues.
+If you enjoy this article, feel free to check out my latest hub on the newest cue shafts.
+You can find it as well as many other articles on my profile page.

 The Mezz Dual Force Jump Break Cue